computersarecool/night_walker/ttd.md

   - What does compile do in a directive?
   - Why is link returned in directive?
   - Why does a directive have a controller
+  - Should the main.html view just be a directive?

 Javascript:
   - routes|checkout.js:20, set dbuser so I have db and object reference to item